GamerSenior/GamerSenior/README.md

 My name is Giovani Garcia, 5 years of experience developing Web Applications and integrations.
 Most of my experience is with Java, JavaScript and Ruby.

-🔭 I’m currently working at Nivells.
+🔭 I’m looking for work

-🌱 I’m currently learning Ziglang and Elixir.
+🌱 I’m currently learning Golang and Distributed Computing.

 ⚡ Fun fact: People think I'm indian but my grandparents are from Portugal and Spain.
 <!--